microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 * `debug` is associated with the CMake Debug action.
 It invokes a debugger on the active launch target.
 * `launch` is associated with launching the target.
 It will run the specified target application in the terminal.

-To reset your CMake options back to the default, hover over your `CMake > Statusbar: Visibility setting` and select `Reset Setting`
+To reset your CMake options back to the default, hover over your `CMake > Status: Status bar Visibility` and `CMake: Status: Advanced` settings and select the gear icons that appear for more options.
+From there, select `Reset Setting` on both options
 ![Screenshot of the VS Code Setting option to Reset Setting to the left of CMake Statusbar visibility](images/cmake-status.png)